hoereth/i18n-maven-plugin/doc/README_JAVA.md

-# Getting Started with a JAVA project
+# Getting Started with a JAVA project with Properties Files

 ## pom.xml